bcheney21/project2/README.md

 * Users are able to rate restaurants on their Covid-19 safety level.
     * Sanitization, enforcement of social distancing guidelines, mask wearing, outdoor dining availability, spacing between tables...
 * Display the restaurant menu and hours.
-* Link to a food delivery app.
+* Link to Postmates API to allow the user to order food.
 ## User Stories:
 * As a user I will be able to create an account and sign in and out.
 * As a user I will be able to view restaurants through either search queries or based on my location (or both) and add resturants to my favorites list.
-* As a user I will be able to view a page with a list of my favorites resturants and remove resturants if I wist.
+* As a user I will be able to view a page with a list of my favorites resturants and remove resturants if I wish.
 ## Explanation of APIs to be used:
+i will be using the Google Places API(https://developers.google.com/maps/documentation/places/web-service/get-api-key).
+This API requires an API key snd will allow me to search for restaurants by the users location.
 ## Daily Sprints:

-## Wireframs:
+## Wireframes:

 ## Database ERDs: